spinnaker/spinnaker.github.io/setup/install/providers/aws/aws-ec2.md

 maps to a credential able to authenticate against a given [AWS account](https://aws.amazon.com/account/){:target="\_blank"}.

-## Option-1 : Configure with AWS CloudFormation Console
+## Option 1: Configure with AWS CloudFormation Console

 Use this option to deploy Spinnaker, if you are familar with deployment using [AWS Console](https://console.aws.amazon.com/) .